renderedtext/semaphore-docs-new/source/docs/deploying-via-cloud66.md

 ---

-[Cloud 66](https://www.cloud66.com) makes it easy to provision, deploy and manage your Ruby on Rails application on any cloud.
+[Cloud 66](https://www.cloud66.com) makes it easy to provision, deploy and manage your applications on any cloud.
 Semaphore has native integration for deployment through Cloud 66.

 Make sure your stack is deployed with Cloud 66.
 Learn more about [deploying